dslisleedh/IQA-jax/README.md

 ## NOTE
 <b>Current implementations are not tested.
 There's no sure the outputs are same with BasicSR(MATLAB)</b>
-Jax only supports cudnn 8.2 or 8.6 but BasicSR currently support cudnn 8.5.
-Be aware version issues.

 ## Metrics
  - [X] PSNR